signalfx/splunk-otel-collector/README.md

   - Information about migrating from the SignalFx Smart Agent can be found [here](docs/signalfx-smart-agent-migration.md)

+By default the Splunk OpenTelemetry Collector provides a sensitive value-redacting, local config server listening at `http://localhost:55554/debug/configz/effective` that is helpful in troubleshooting.
+To disable this feature please set the `SPLUNK_DEBUG_CONFIG_SERVER` environment variable to any value other than `true`.
+To set the desired port to listen to configure the `SPLUNK_DEBUG_CONFIG_SERVER_PORT` environment variable.

 ## Upgrade guidelines

 The following changes need to be done to configuration files for Splunk OTel Collector for specific